A Bayesian information criterion for singular models: Applications in multivariate analysis

 and

-The two cases are based on slightly different priors for the parameters of each model.
+They are based on slightly different priors for the parameters $(\boldsymbol{\Sigma},\boldsymbol{\beta})$ of each model.
+Both types of priors have all parameters independent and use inverse Gamma distributions for the diagonal entries of $\boldsymbol{\Sigma}$.
+The entries of $\boldsymbol{\beta}$ are i.i.d.~normal, but in doing so different identifiability constraints are used for~(\ref{eq:lopeswest:rjmcmc1}) versus~(\ref{eq:lopeswest:rjmcmc2}).
+The detailed specification of the prior is given in Sections 2.3 and 6.3 of \cite{Lopes:2004}.

 We consider these same data and compute Schwarz's BIC as well as our singular BIC.
-For the singular BIC it is natural to consider the model $\model_0$ that postulates independence of the 6 considered changes in exchange rates.
+We find it natural to also consider the model $\model_0$ that postulates independence of the 6 considered changes in exchange rates.
 Based on ongoing work of the first author and collaborators, we use the following learning coefficients $\lambda_{ij}$ for $\SBIC$:

 with all multiplicities $m_{ij}=1$.
-These learning coefficients do not do not include the contribution of $6/2=3$ from the means of the six variables.
+These learning coefficients do not include the contribution of $6/2=3$ from the means of the six variables.
+Note that the `top coefficient' $\lambda_{ii}$ equals the dimension of the set of covariance matrices in model $\model_i$; for a computation of this dimension see, e.g.,~Theorem 2 in \cite{drton:2007}.

 Exponentiating and renormalizing either set of BIC scores, we obtain the following approximate posterior model probabilities:

 Comparing~(\ref{eq:lopeswest:bic}) to (\ref{eq:lopeswest:rjmcmc1}) and (\ref{eq:lopeswest:rjmcmc2}), we see that the approximation given by $\SBIC$ gives results that are closer to the Monte Carlo approximations than those from the standard BIC which leads to overconfidence in model $\model_2$.
 Of course, this assessment is necessarily subjective as it pertains to a comparison with two particular priors $P(\pi_i\,|\,\model_i)$ in each model.